 - Professional development grants to accomplished individual artists

 - Organizational development grants to nonprofit arts organizations (suspended for 2016-17 due to lack of funds) and

 - Micro grants for Hillsborough County public school arts teachers (as funds are available).

-Cultural Development Grants
+Cultural Development Grants for Organizations

 Career Advancement Grants for Individual Artists

 The Individual Artist Grant program is typically opened for application in December through January with awards made for March 1-Sept.
 30. Funding is to artists for projects that will take their career or new work to a higher level.
 The program is open to experienced artists in the theatre, visual, dance, music, literary, media and folk art disciplines.

 Applications are reviewed by a panel of arts professionals and their recommendations are voted on by the Arts Council’s Board of Directors.
 Artists interested in applying should download related documents from our Individual Artist Grant page where you can see the guidelines, application, and tips on applying for artist grants.